 How to Bounce Your Flash for Soft Lighting in Portrait and Event Photos

 Bouncing flash is what it sounds like.
-Instead of pointing your flash directly at your subject, what you want to do is point your flash at a ceiling or a or some other object that will allow the light to bounce off of it, and to your subject.
+Instead of pointing your flash directly at your subject, what you want to do is point your flash at a ceiling or a wall or some other object that will allow the light to bounce off of it, and to your subject.

-There are several reasons why I love bouncing flash.
+There are several reasons why I bouncing flash.
 The first of which is that you get really soft light.
 When you bounce flash, the light leaves your small flash head and it spreads out as it heads towards the ceiling or the wall.
 When it hits the ceiling, it becomes a much larger light source, providing a much softer, more flattering light.

-We saw the same effect in our earlier lesson when I used the tinfoil to bounce the pop-up flash into the ceiling, and that gave us a pretty good result.
+We saw the in our earlier lesson when I used the tinfoil to bounce the pop-up flash into the ceiling, and that gave us a pretty good result.
 Now that we’ve moved on to external flashes with tilt and swivel heads, you’re going to have much more control over this light and where it goes.

 Unfortunately, having off-camera flash makes this difficult, because as I move I have to move the off-camera flash around.
 Alternatively, bouncing the flash comes with me and allows me to bounce and get a similar effect as off-camera flash, but I can move around much easier.